loosewheel/lwdrops/readme.txt

 *	The mod uses os.time () for time stamping.
 In common platforms this returns a seconds count from an epoch.
 Lua documentation is ambiguous about less common platforms.

+While this mod is game agnostic, each game should be checked for functionality.

+Known to work with:
+Minetest Game
+Dream Builder Game

+Known to not work with:
+MineClone2